Reed-CompBio/protein-weaver/docs/docs/contributing-guide.md

 ### Toy Dataset

-Before adding the zfish dataset it is reccomended to play around with a toy dataset.
+Before adding the zfish dataset it is recommended to play around with a toy dataset.
 This will get you a feel of what querying in neo4j is like.
 Write the following command in neo4j:

 ```
 CREATE